Introduction

 Numerology

 In general, such mysterious correlations are only ever found after the fact.
-No Bible researcher could have predicted that Bin Laden would become the head of a terrorist organization.
-Otherwise, they could have warned the United States not to support him financially when he was still an ally.
-Only when Bin Laden turned against the United States did the researchers find the message in the Bible.
+No Bible researcher predicted that Bin Laden would become the head of a terrorist organization.
+Otherwise, they could have alerted the United States early on, and possibly averted the September 11, 2001 attacks on the World Trade Centers in New York, which Bin Laden supervised.
+Only when that attack happened did the researchers find the message in the Bible.
 This is because such numerical correlations are always found after the fact involved has been known anyway.
 Hence, they are no proof of the supernatural.

 Picking the results you want, and ignoring the ones you don’t is a great way to reinforce whatever it is that you want to believe.
 It’s just not a great way to arrive at truth.